St. Andrews School (Virginia): Grace Arents

-Early Years of the School
+Early years

 Arents created an environment in which poor and working class children could receive a quality education.
 Her teaching philosophy, which addressed the multiple needs of the children in her care, remains an integral part of the school today.
 Arents's program focused on both academics and physical education.
 She also provided meals for students who spent the day working in factories such as the Tredegar Iron Works.

 Academics

 St. Andrew's provides a full scholarship to each student.
 The school includes grades K through 5 with class sizes of 16 students or fewer.
 Parents, teachers, staff, volunteers, and donors support the school's daily operations.

 St. Andrew's School adheres to the whole child approach to education, which posits that "each child, in each school, in each of our communities deserves to be healthy, safe, engaged, supported, and challenged."
 According to this philosophy, the physical and emotional health of students, as well as the development of stable, safe social relationships, is as much a part of an effective education process as academics.
 Family programming, which situates students and their learning within their larger social context, is a further element of the whole child approach to which St. Andrew's adheres.
 The head of school visits incoming kindergarteners at home in order to establish a relationship between families and the school.
 The school provides nutritious meals, such as breakfast, lunch, and snacks, to students on school days.
 Through the implementation of Social Emotional Learning (SEL), students work on emotional skills and learn to resolve conflicts productively.

 Academics at St. Andrew's include a focus on reading, writing, social studies, and STEAM - science, technology, engineering, art/design, and math.
 Through STEAM, students explore the interconnections between disciplines.
 The curriculum includes a physical education component.
 The school remains affiliated with the Episcopal Church, and students attend chapel.